Back to the Future? Battlefield Nuclear Weapons in South Asia

 - The Institute of World Politics, Washington DC

-You are cordially invited to a lecture on the topic of
+You are cordially invited to a book lecture for

 The Institute of World Politics